Woolsocks 2026: automatic cashback + €3 referral bonus

 Is Woolsocks safe?

 Yes — it uses read-only Open Banking via certified aggregators, seeing only transactions (never your card number, PIN or funds), with the bank handling authentication.
-It's a Dutch, GDPR-compliant company rated 4.5/5 on Trustpilot.
+Woolsocks AG has been registered in Lucerne, Switzerland since September 2021, was founded by former DEGIRO founders, is GDPR-compliant for its European users and is rated 4.5/5 on Trustpilot.
 For cashback with no bank link, Qassa uses a prior click.

 How much can I earn with Woolsocks?